jordanbCS/health-pollution-attribution/README.md

 "Detection and Attribution framework in python using the Optimal Fingerprinting Approach (Hasselmann, 1993; Ribes et al. 2013)" - https://github.com/pinplex/PyDnA.git

+### Possible package file to a city simulator

+Would need a city simulator that provides an API for individual citizens to be tracked.

 ## Legal precedents
  - https://decisions.civilresolutionbc.ca/crt/crtd/en/item/484448/index.do?q=Wood+smoke
  - https://web.archive.org/web/20080705112031/http://www.woodburnersmoke.net/